BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

     nix-shell
     ```

-    It may be that you haven't fully installed Reflex Platform by this point, and if that's the case, it may take a couple of hours and it will take up about 20 GB of disk space in total, for real this time.
+    It may be that you haven't fully installed Reflex Platform by this point (telltale sign: it hasn't taken up 20 GB), and if that's the case, this command may take a couple of hours and it *will* take up about 20 GB of disk space in total, for real this time.

-    If however you already have Reflex Platform fully installed before running the above command, it should only take a few minutes at most and won't actually install anything much extra (despite the alarming "unpacking from GitHub" messages).
+    If however you already have Reflex Platform fully installed before running the above command, or if you already ran the command before (not your first time), it should only take a few minutes at most and won't actually install anything much extra (despite the alarming "unpacking from GitHub" messages).

 6. Run the following command: